http4k/www/src/website/content/news/an_mcp_server_in_a_tweet/index.md

 ## See Everything with OpenTelemetry

 MCP servers that you can't observe are MCP servers you can't trust.
 We've added support for the [OpenTelemetry MCP Semantic Conventions](https://opentelemetry.io/docs/specs/semconv/gen-ai/mcp/), giving you proper server-side OTel convention spans just by plugging in a standardised `McpFilter` which will capture OTel traces across your MCP interactions, so your existing observability stack - Jaeger, Honeycomb, Datadog, whatever you fancy - just works.
 No custom instrumentation required.

+## Monetise Your Tools with x402

+So you've built a beautifully tested, fully observable MCP server.
+Now - and we realise this is a radical concept - what if you could actually get *paid* for it?

+The **`http4k-ai-mcp-x402`** module integrates the [x402 protocol](/ecosystem/connect/reference/x402/) with MCP, letting you require cryptocurrency payments for individual tool calls.
+Wrap any tool with `X402ToolFilter` and it'll demand payment before executing - no invoicing platform, no subscription management, no "please enter your credit card" forms.
+Just cryptographic proof that someone paid you, verified and settled before the tool runs.

+The best part?
+You can mix free and paid tools in the same server.
+Give away the appetisers, charge for the main course.
+Payment payloads flow through MCP's `_meta` fields, so everything stays within the protocol - no side channels, no out-of-band handshakes.

+Here's what mixing free and paid tools looks like in practice:

+{{< kotlin file="x402_tools.kt" >}}

+It's early days for the x402 ecosystem, but we think tool-level monetisation is going to matter a lot as MCP matures.
+And when it does, you'll already be ready.

 ## Ship It